opnsense/docs/source/manual/how-tos/drop.rst

 ---------------
 Check pf Tables
 ---------------
-To list the IP addresses that are currently in the DROP and EDROP lists go to :menuselection:`Firewall --> Diagnostics --> Aliases` and select the list you want to see:
+To list the IP addresses that are currently in the DROP and DROPv6 lists go to :menuselection:`Firewall --> Diagnostics --> Aliases` and select the list you want to see:

 .. image:: images/spamhaus_pftable.png